tsuyoshi007/Trello-paintColorlessLabel/README.md

 npm install
 ```

-* Please specify the color you would like to paint the label in a functionCalling
+* Please specify the color you would like to paint the label in the functionCalling

 ## Running the tests